weaveworks/weave/README.md

 weave that it should peer with the weave running on $HOST1.
 We could instead have told the weave on $HOST1 to connect to $HOST2, or told both about each other.
-Order doesn't matter here; weave automatically (re)connects to peers when they are become available.
+Order doesn't matter here; weave automatically (re)connects to peers when they become available.
 Also, we can tell weave to connect to multiple peers by supplying multiple addresses.

 Now that we've got everything set up, let's see whether our containers can talk to each other...